Giora Feidman: Music career

-Feidman began his career in Buenos Aires as a member of the Teatro Colón Symphony Orchestra.
-Two years later he immigrated to Israel to become the youngest clarinetist ever to play with the Israel Philharmonic Orchestra.
+Feidman began his career in Buenos Aires as a member of the Teatro Colón Symphony Orchestra at age 18.
+Two years later he immigrated to Israel to become the youngest clarinetist ever to play with the Israel Philharmonic Orchestra, conducted by Zubin Mehta.
 He was a member of the orchestra for over 20 years.
 In the early 1970s he began his solo career.
 He has performed with the Berliner Symphoniker, the Kronos Quartet, the Polish Chamber Philharmonic, the Munich Chamber Philharmonic Orchestra, and the Munich Radio Orchestra.
-In 1974 the Israeli Philharmonic Orchestra commissioned composer Misha Segal to write a concerto for clarinet and orchestra for Giora Feidman.
+In 1974 the Israel Philharmonic Orchestra commissioned composer Misha Segal to write a concerto for clarinet and orchestra for Feidman.
 The one-movement piece, which was based on an original nigun, premiered that same year.

-Movie director Steven Spielberg invited him to play the clarinet solos for the soundtrack of Schindler's List, which won seven Academy Awards.
+Movie director Steven Spielberg invited Feidman to play the clarinet solos for the soundtrack of Schindler's List, which won seven Academy Awards.

 Feidman founded the "Clarinet and Klezmer in the Galilee" seminar and master class program, which takes place every year in Safed, Israel.
+He toured with solo programs wit organist Matthias Eisenberg.